 5. Bonus tip!
 Not sure if your tax preparer has what it takes?
 Look them up in the IRS’s Directory of Federal Tax Return Preparers with Credentials and Select Qualifications.
 When you choose a tax preparer to help you with your tax return, consider finding someone who can represent you for all tax matters with the IRS, so you know you’ve got the right support if a problem should arise.

 Still have questions?
 Want to find a tax preparer you can rely on?
 Talk to your Money Coach about working with one of our tax specialists or getting a referral to a CPA firm provided to members at a discounted price.
-Our tax team includes Money Coaches with credentials like Certified Public Accountant, Certified Income Tax Preparer, and Enrolled Agent.
+Our tax team includes Money Coaches with credentials like Certified Public Accountant and Enrolled Agent.
 Call 888-724-2326 for more information.

 Information provided in this handout is for informational purposes only and is not intended to offer specific personalized investment, financial planning, legal, tax or accounting advice.
 We recommend that you consult an attorney, tax advisor or accountant regarding your unique financial goals and circumstances